abid-mujtaba/testing-fixtures/notes.md

 This prevents `python-semantic-release` from pushing commits to the `main` branch when it bumps the version (and modifies the changelog).

+There are a couple of possible solutions to this.

+## CI/CD with Personal Access Token

+We will create a PAT (Personal Access Token) and explicitly give it permission to "bypass branch protections".
+The Github Action will have to be configured to use this specific PAT instead of the auto-generated per-workflow Github Access Token which does **not** have the required permission to push commits to a protected branch.

+### Create Personal Access Token

+1. In Github nagivate to (Personal) Settings > Developer Settings > Personal Access Tokens > Fine-grained tokens > Generate new token
+1. Limit repository access to just this repo.
+1. Set the following Repository Permissions:

+   1. Administration: Read and Write
+   1. Contents: Read and Write
+   1. Metadata: Read-only (Mandatory)

+1. Leave everything else set to "No Access".
+1. Click `Generate Token`
+1. Copy generated token and place it in the repo's Github Actions Secrets with name `PAT` (Repo Settings > Secrets and variables > Actions > New repository secret)

+## CI/CD with SSH Deploy Key

-The solution is to use an SSH Deploy Key but that will require modifications to the deploy Github Action.
+Another solution is to use an SSH Deploy Key but that will require modifications to the deploy Github Action.

 *Note*: SSH Deploy keys use the "bypass branch protections" permission so